Whey Protein vs. Casein (Which is Best for You?)

 Whey protein contains more branched-chain amino acids (BCAAs), such as leucine, isoleucine, and valine, than casein.

-These BCAAs are crucial for muscle growth and repair, making whey protein an excellent choice for those looking to build muscle.
+These BCAAs are crucial for muscle growth and repair, making whey protein an excellent choice for building muscle.

 On the other hand, casein protein has a slower digestion rate due to its unique structure, which means it provides a steady release of amino acids over an extended period.